biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 \[**assignment:** *defined value* \] and \[**selection:** *FNMR, FRR* \] not exceeding
 \[**assignment:** *defined value* \].

-Application note 17:
+Application note 15:

 If the TOE support multiple modalities, ST author may iterate the SFR to define different error rates for each modality.

-Application note 18:
+Application note 16:

 ST author shall select or assign those modalities in FIA\_MBV\_EXT.1.1 for which \[SD\] defines the Evaluation Activities.

-Application note 19:
+Application note 17:

 Value of FMR, FAR, FNMR and FRR shall be assigned by the ST author however the ST author should consider the following factors for setting